violetprotocol/extendable/RELEASING.md

 $ cd contracts
 ```

-Test the npm package with by:
+Test the npm package with:
 ```bash
 $ yarn pack
 ```